 There is much exemplary practice within the supplementary education sector, and many providers are aware of the need to have strong safeguarding and child protection procedures in place.

 Staff in supplementary schools are often volunteers and those managing them may also do so on a voluntary basis.
 Putting in place safeguarding and child protection procedures can seem complex and time consuming.

 There is help available and most of it is free of charge.
-Your first point of call is your Local Safeguarding Children Board.
+Your first point of call is your Local Safeguarding Children Partnership.
 They provide advice, training, policies and all the local contact information you need to have displayed at your venue, to keep your pupils and parents informed.

 Further information can be found in the leaflet, under the downloads section

 - Wandsworth Safeguarding Children Partnership